Nancy Astor, Viscountess Astor: Early years in Parliament

 Nancy Astor's accomplishments in the House of Commons were relatively minor.
-Despite defending her seat in five consecutive elections throughout the 1920’s, she never held a position with much influence or any post of ministerial rank although her time in Commons saw four Conservative Prime Ministers in office.
-The Duchess of Atholl (elected to Parliament in 1923, four years after Lady Astor) rose to higher levels in the Conservative Party before Astor.
+Despite defending her seat in five consecutive elections throughout the 1920s, she never held a position with much influence or any post of ministerial rank although her time in Commons saw four Conservative Prime Ministers in office.
+Katharine, Duchess of Atholl (elected to Parliament in 1923, four years after Lady Astor) rose to higher levels in the Conservative Party before Astor.
 Astor felt if she had more position in the party, she would be less free to criticise her party's government.

 During this period, Nancy Astor continued to be active outside government by supporting the development and expansion of nursery schools for children's education.
 She was introduced to the issue by socialist Margaret McMillan, who believed that her late sister helped guide her in life.
 Lady Astor was initially sceptical of that aspect, but the two women later became close.
 Astor used her wealth to aid their social efforts.

 Although active in charitable efforts, Astor became noted for a streak of cruelty.
 On hearing of the death of a political enemy, she expressed her pleasure.
 When people complained, she did not apologise but said, "I'm a Virginian; we shoot to kill."
 Angus McDonnell, a Virginia friend, angered her by marrying without consulting her on his choice.
 She later told him, regarding his maiden speech, that he "really must do better than that."
 During the course of her adult life, Astor alienated many with her sharp words as well.